Apply for a primary school place

 If you do not live in West Northamptonshire (even if your child attends a West Northamptonshire primary school) you will need to apply to the local authority in which you live.

-We allocate school places using the address your child is living at on the closing date for applications (5pm on 15 January 2022).
+We allocate school places using the address your child is living at on the closing date for applications (15 January 2024).

 Change of address before the closing date